Highpoint2000/ES-Alert/README.md

-## Version 1.3
+## Version 1.4

-- Added message duration for mouseover
+- Added ES Ticker
-- Switch to quickly disable the MUF display implemented in the web server settings
+- Switch to quickly disable the ES Ticker implemented in the web server settings

 ## Installation notes: